ianprime0509/zig-gobject/README.md

 ## Usage

-The ideal way of using this library would be through the Zig package manager.
+The ideal way of using this library would be through the Zig package manager, with bindings to a single library exposed as a module.
 Unfortunately, the package manager has some limitations which make this impossible right now (https://github.com/ziglang/zig/issues/14719).
 There is still vestigial code present in the generated `build.zig` for the bindings from a time when certain PRs were used to provide this functionality (on my own fork of Zig); it is intended for this to be adapted to whatever solution is eventually adopted in the package manager for this issue.

-For now, the best way to use the bindings is to add them as a submodule (using the `bindings` branch of this repository) and use the `addBindingModule` function exposed by `build.zig`:
+For now, the best way to use the bindings is to add the `bindings` branch of this repository to `build.zig.zon` and use the `addBindingModule` function exposed by `build.zig`:

 ```zig
 // exe is the compilation step for your applicaton